 Everything works and our partner organisation LVBHB (Het Historisch Bedrijfsvaartuig) is alert to issues affecting large craft.
 At the end of 2018 they have negotiated a stay of execution of 12 months on certification of craft as ther are insufficient surveyors and docks to meet the timeframe.

 European Maritime Heritage

-We have recently joined this organisation as it has rejuvenated its Inland Waterways Council which is now chaired by Andy Soper.
+We have recently joined this organisation as it has rejuvenated its Inland Waterways Council and Scott Pereira reprsents us.